 4. Take them back to the store.

-These days, a number of stores are investing in a buy back program.
-If you’re making a new purchase at a store, be sure to ask the store if they will buy back your old camera, laptop or any other electronic item.
-Best Buy has a trade-in option, where you can get rid of your old equipment in exchange of Best Buy gift cards.
+A few stores have a buy-back program.
+Before you purchase a new gadget at a store, ask the store if they’ll buy back your old camera, laptop, or any other electronic.
+Best Buy has a trade-in option, where you can get rid of your old equipment in exchange for Best Buy gift cards.

 6. Learn about your local recycling options.

-If you are in the United States, the EPA website has information on your local options for recycling your electronics.
-And no matter where you live, check out your options to recycle locally., and to share them with your family and community.
+If you’re in the United States, the EPA website has information on your local options for recycling electronics.
+No matter where you live, check out your options to recycle locally, and share them with your family and community.

 7. Think ahead.

-The last time we moved, we actually had to pay to dispose a bunch of electronics.
-We did not have enough time to find people that wanted what we had — that was indeed a terrible feeling.
+We actually had to pay to toss a bunch of electronics the last time we moved.
+We didn’t have enough time to find people that wanted what we had, which felt terrible.

-We really have no quick way to get rid of e-waste.
-We will have to dispose them sooner or later, so why not make money on them now, rather than pay dearly to get rid of them later?
-Never pile up, and always plan for the future.
+There’s no quick way to get rid of e-waste—we have to dispose of them sooner or later, so why not make money on them now?
+Don’t let them pile up.

 9. Make a good-e-bag.

-I go to a number of conferences where they give away memory sticks and little gadgets.
-I recently made a good-e bag with all the items collected from these conferences, and I hand a number of these out to people that can really use them.
-Make one yourself, and you will see how quickly it fills up.
-This is a creative way to “catch” small but useless pieces of electronics, and give them to people that have a use for them.
+I go to a number of conferences where they give away memory sticks and random little gadgets.
+I made a good-e bag with all the items collected from these conferences, and I hand these out to people that could actually use them.

 10. Educate yourself, and be a little afraid.

-Most electronic gadgets have toxic materials in them, so it is extremely important to dispose of them in the right way.
-Make sure to educate yourself, you kids, and your neighbors about this .
-Discovering all the toxins in electronics will push you to be more mindful of e-waste.
+Most electronic gadgets have toxic materials in them, so it is extremely important to dispose of them the right way.
+Educate yourself, your kids, and your friends.
+These toxins should push us to be more mindful of e-waste.